DPT-RP1/DigitalPaperApp/README.md

  - a CUPS driver to use the DPT as a printer
  - a server to proxy whiteboard refreshes to a webpage (dpt whiteboard-html) you can share with people
  - a translation (more and more complete) of the official endpoint documentation at doc/endpoints.json
- - a packaging script to create a .deb package
+ - a packaging script to create a .deb package at debian/makedeb.sh

 ## How you can contribute
  - I'd love to have people testing this on Windows